Gulaschcowboy/checkmk_extensions/README.md

 (`cmk_addons_plugins/<plugin>/…`), its `*.manifest.temp`, the built `.mkp`, and a README with install and build instructions.

+⚠️ Disclaimer: These are independent and private Checkmk extensions and not officially affiliated with or endorsed by Checkmk GmbH.
+Any issues, bugs, or incompatibilities are not in the responsibility of Checkmk GmbH and should be reported to this project's issue tracker, not to Checkmk support.

 ## Packages

 | Package    | Description                                                        |